Catsuko/manabi/README.md

 # Manabi
 A service for collecting topics to learn about.
+Hosted on [Github Pages](https://catsuko.github.io/manabi/), give it a go!

 ## Installation